bsaintjo/pod5-rs/pod5frame-py/README.md

-# DataFrames for POD5 files
+# DataFrames for POD5 files in Python

 Explore POD5 files using DataFrames from polars.
-Not official.

 This provides a Python module bindings to the `pod5` rust crate, so we can re-use those functions in Python.

 ## Installation

-### Build wheel
+### Build wheel locally

 Currently being built with Python 3.11 and Rust 1.85